Fast-Slow Neural Networks for Learning Singularly Perturbed Dynamical Systems: Fast-Slow Neural Networks (FSNNs)

 In this section, we present a neural network-based approach to approximating the set of solutions to normally stable fast-slow systems using the framework of Theorem~\ref{thm:fsnn}.
 We refer to this approach as the fast-slow neural network (FSNN), which is defined below and summarized in Figure~\ref{fig:FSNN}.

-{\definition The fast slow neural network (FSNN) is a transformation of an initial condition, $z_0$, and parameter, $\epsilon>0$, to a time series $\{z_n\}_{n=0}^{N}$ corresponding to times $t_0, \dots, t_N$, where $z_n\in\mathbb{R}^N$ for $n=0,\dots, N$.
-The initial condition is transformed into fast-slow coordinates, $(y_0, x_0)$, via~\eqref{eq:transformation} where $h$ is represented using an invertible coupling flow network.
-A numerical integration is used to approximate the solution to the fast-slow system in~\eqref{eq:fastslowthm} to obtain the time series $\{(y_n, x_n)\}_{n=0}^{N_t}$ for corresponding times $t_0, \dots, t_N$, where $T$ is represented using a negative Schur form network, $B$ is represented using a low-rank \aal{bilinear map} network, and $C$ and $g$ are represented using feed-forward neural networks.
-The trajectories are then transformed back into the original coordinate system using
+{\definition A fast slow neural network (FSNN) is a special neural ODE that represents a pullback vector field on a phase space $Z\ni z$ of the form $V(z) = (Dh(z))^{-1}v(h(z))$, where $h$ is a parametric diffeomorphism and $v$ is a parametric vector field in the modified Fenichel normal form \eqref{eq:fastslowthm}.
+The quantities $h,T,C,B,g$ are parameterized as follows.
+The diffeomorphism $h$ is represented as an invertible coupling flow network; $T$ is represented using a negative Schur form network; $B$ is represented using a low-rank bilinear map network; and $C,g$ are represented using multi-layer perceptrons. }